 Supported authentication types

-Currently, mabl supports API key, basic auth, bearer token, and OAuth 1.0 authentication types for API tests.
+Currently, mabl supports API key, basic auth, bearer token, OAuth 1.0, and OAuth 2.0 authentication types for API tests.
 If the Postman collection includes authentication types outside of this supported list, they will not be imported into the created mabl API test(s).

 If you need support for additional authentication types, please let us know via the mabl Product Portal.